 University station is one or two stops (approx. 7 minutes) from Birmingham New Street, and trains run approximately every 12 minutes.
 At University, turn left out of the station and the Arts Building is a 5-10 minute walk downhill across campus.
 Head towards the clock tower and the Arts Building is ahead and to the left.

 We’re also very easy to reach by bus from Birmingham city centre.
 Please see the University of Birmingham’s travel directions and maps for more information on how to find us.

 – VenueBirmingham (the University of Birmingham’s own accommodation), very close to the conference venue.
-Unfortunately they are pretty booked up, but they have double and twin rooms available at £75 per night.

 There are also a number of branches of Travelodge and Premier Inn in the city centre, short walking distances from Birmingham New Street.

 All the panels will be held in the Arts Building; in small lecture rooms lining corridors on the 1st, 2nd and 3rd floors.
 These corridors are accessible by lift from the Arts main lobby.
 Plenary sessions will be in the Vaughn Jeffries Lecture Theatre in the Education Building.
 The Education Building is a 5 minute walk from the Arts building (R19 and R16 on the campus map).
 The most direct route involves an uphill slope and then 7 or 8 steps down, but an alternative, level route is available by going along University Road East and turning left down Ring Road North.
 The entrance to the Education Building is down 3 steps and there is a ramp.
 The Vaughn Jeffries Lecture Theatre is accessible from the ground floor, and also from the 1st floor, via a lift.